 5. Look back at the words when calm

-The worst thing you can do when your spouse yells at you is to hit back at him in the same intensity.
+The worst thing you can do when your spouse yells at you is to hit back at them in the same intensity.
 In a fight, at least one person should remain calm.
 If your husband says mean things, you don’t have to return the favor by giving him a lowdown on all his flaws and follies.

 6. Don’t ignore your feelings